leynos/concordat-vale/docs/stilyagi-design.md

   entry inside `.vale.ini` and the directory name used for archived files.
 This keeps the exported structure aligned with consumer expectations while still permitting alternative layouts.
 - `--archive-version` overrides the archive suffix.
-When omitted the tool reads the `project.version` from `pyproject.toml`, then falls back to the installed distribution metadata, and finally to `0.0.0+unknown`.
+When omitted, the tool reads the `project.version` from `pyproject.toml`, then falls back to the installed distribution metadata, and finally to `0.0.0+unknown`.
 This keeps ad-hoc runs reproducible while surfacing the configured release version under normal use.